-2 Changing the speed and mileage unit:
+2. Changing the speed and mileage unit:

-1 Press the SEL button to select either "km/h" & "km" or "mph" & "mile" for the speedometer, odometer and tripmeters.

-2 Press the SET button.
-The speed and mileage unit is set, and then the display will return to the ordinary display.
+- Press the SEL button to select either "mph" and "mile" or "km/h" and "km". - Press the SET button.
+The speed and mileage unit is set, and then the display returns to the ordinary display.